wpf89928/PengfeiHomepage.github.io/_pages/about.md

 - The paper titled "Adaptive Multi-Source Causal Inference from Observational Data" is accepted by CIKM 2022.

 - The paper titled "Transfer Kernel Learning for Multi-Source Transfer Gaussian Process Regression" is accepted by TPAMI.

-- The paper titled "Synthesising Audio Adversarial Examples for Automatic Speech Recognition" is accepted by SIGKDD 2022.

-- The paper titled "Importance Prioritized Policy Distillation" is accepted by SIGKDD 2022.

-- The paper titled "Language adaptive cross-lingual speech representation learning with sparse sharing sub-networks" is accepted by ICASSP 2022.

 Selected Papers
 ======